alan-turing-institute/data-safe-haven/processes/provider-overview.md

 If we allow access to the internet to `git clone` such software, this might allow for data to leave the environment, and at higher tiers, there is no access to the open internet.

-Instead, for researcher-written code developed elsewhere, implementers should use an **airlock policy**: installation should be performed in an isolated environment without access to the data.
-After the installations are completed, internet access must then be disabled and data access enabled.
+Instead, for researcher-written code developed elsewhere, we implement a **one-way airlock policy**:

-For software that does not require admin rights to install:
+For software that does not require admin rights to install, software is ingressed in a similar manner as data, via a software ingress volume:

-In **install mode**, internet access is opened and data and scratch volumes are not accessible.
-Software can be downloaded and installed.

-In **analysis mode**, internet access is disabled and data and scratch volumes are accessible.
+In **external mode** the researcher is provided temporary **write-only** access to a software ingress volume.

+Once the researcher transfers the software source or installation package to this volume, their access is revoked and the software is subject to a level of review appropriate to the environment tier.

+Once any required review has been passed, the software ingress volume is switched to **internal mode**, where it is made available to researchers within the analysis environment with **read-only** access and they can then install the software or transfer the source to a version control repository within the secure environment as appropriate.

 For software that requires admin rights to install: